Find out how cryptocurrency investment scams work, how to avoid scams and what to do if you are scammed.

 While we don’t regulate cryptocurrencies (such as Bitcoin or Ether) themselves, we do regulate certain cryptocurrency derivatives (such as futures contracts, CFDs and options).
 A firm must be authorised by us to advertise or sell these products in the UK – check our Register to make sure the firm is authorised.
 You can also check our Warning List of firms to avoid.

 You should do further research on the product you are considering and the firm you are considering investing with.
-Check with Companies House to see if the firm is registered as a UK company and for the names of the directors.
-Search online for the firm name, names of the directors and the product you are considering, to see if others have posted any concerns.
+Check with Companies House to see if the firm is registered as a UK company and for directors' names.
+To see if others have posted any concerns, search online for the firm's name, directors' names and the product you are considering.

 Always be wary if you are contacted out of the blue, pressured to invest quickly or promised returns that sound too good to be true.